 “A radical new constitution for the East African country.”

 Kenya saw the first wave of a technocratic takeover in 1999, apparently spearheaded by paleontologist Richard Leakey and a government-sponsored class of technocrats from the private business sector.
 After about two years this process failed to gain public backing, this led to other efforts to reform Kenya’s constitution in order to lay the ground work for technocratic control.

 In the video above we see Kenya in its present state, with corporate elected technocrats, making massive reformations to their constitution and a central banking overhaul to entice more resource based businesses.

 How is that a UK-based public relations firm called WPP, under the moniker of TNS International, had anything to do with the reformation of Kenya’s constitution?

 Why is the British government employing the privatized, Behavioural Insights Team, to change policy empirically?

 It appears as if the deck has been stacked against Kenya due to British based insiders linked to Cameron’s cabinet, having secured their government functions from the inside, presumably to gain easier access to precious resources.

-The apparent attack in Kenya, is a door way to understanding the future of Africa.
+The apparent mall attack in Kenya is a doorway to understanding a deeper struggle in Africa.

 READ MORE AFRICOM NEWS AT: 21st Century Wire African Reports